GunshipPenguin/lib8080/api.md

 ## Creating an emulated 8080

-You'll mainly be working with an i8080 struct when using lib8080, which has all the information in it needed to represent an Intel 8080.
+You'll mainly be working with an `i8080` struct when using lib8080, which has all the information in it needed to represent an Intel 8080 CPU.

 ```C
 struct i8080 *cpu = malloc(sizeof(struct i8080));